adityasolanki205/Batch-ETL-processing-using-AWS-Glue/README.md

         - Give it a name and click next

         - Click on Add a data source.
-Select S3 as source, select the output S3 bucket Add an S3 data source
+Select S3 as source, select the output S3 bucket and click on Add an S3 data source

         - Click on next.
 Select the IAM role that we created and click next